MDS User's Guide

 sigma on r, d, and e V

-, but the lower bound in the fourth row will have a
+, but the lower bound in the fourth row will have a very

-very arcane meaning.
+arcane meaning.

 The Hide button hides the calculator window.
-(You
+(You can

-control window.)
-The Get button synchronizes the
+window.)
+The Get button synchronizes the calculator with

-calculator with the current triangulation (the one
+the current triangulation (the one associated with the control

-Every update of the calculator also causes an appropriate
+Every update of the calculator also causes an appropriate line

-line of text to be written.
+of text to be written.

 Designing a Custom Triangulation